JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 {style="tip"}

 The Kotlin/Native compiler can produce a framework for macOS and iOS from the Kotlin code.
 The created framework contains all declarations and binaries needed to use it with Objective-C and Swift.

-Let's create a Kotlin library first and use it from an Objective-C program.
+Let's first create a Kotlin library:

 1. In the `src/nativeMain/kotlin` directory, create the `hello.kt` file with the library contents: